shidel/FDI/README.md

 ### FDI Roadmap

+    Remove the requirement of FreeCom already being the current shell.

+    Implement STAGE001, already installed testing.

+    Implement testing that system requirements are met in STAGE006.
+(Probably by just adding a call to an FDIREQ.BAT file.)

     Verify no DOS text that can appear while purging the old installation.

     Verify integrity of backup folder and zip backups.

-    (These require some additional tools not yet created for V8Power Tools) Maybe localization support.
+    (These require some additional tools not yet created for V8Power Tools)

+    Maybe localization support.

     Advanced mode, target directory changing.

     Advanced mode, individual package selections.

+### Known issues

+    Stuff in the Roadmap.